Treasury: Major airlines will take aid to meet payrolls through coronavirus pandemic

-WASHINGTON -- Treasury Secretary Steven Mnuchin said Tuesday that the nation's major airlines have tentatively agreed to terms for $25 billion in federal aid to pay workers and keep them employed through September.
+WASHINGTON -- The Treasury Department said Tuesday that the nation's major airlines have tentatively agreed to terms for $25 billion in federal aid to pay workers and keep them employed through September.

-The deals aren't final, but the assistance is almost certain to be a mix of cash and loans, and the government could take a small ownership stake in the leading airlines.
+The assistance will include a mix of cash and loans, with the government getting warrants that can be converted into small ownership stakes in the leading airlines.

 The airlines did not want to give up equity, but Treasury demanded compensation for taxpayers.
 The airlines have little leverage - their business has collapsed as the COVID-19 pandemic reduces air travel to a trickle and they face mass layoffs without the federal aid.

-The nation's six biggest airlines - Delta, American, United, Southwest, Alaska and JetBlue - along with four smaller carriers have told the Treasury Department they plan to take part, and discussions are continuing with others, Mnuchin said.
+The nation's six biggest airlines - Delta, American, United, Southwest, Alaska and JetBlue - along with four smaller carriers have reached agreements in principle, and the Treasury Department said talks were continuing with others.
+Treasury Secretary Steven Mnuchin said the department would work with the airlines to finalize deals "and disburse funds as quickly as possible."

+President Donald Trump - perhaps mindful of criticism that the government was bailing out a previously profitable industry - said the deals will support airline workers and protect taxpayers.

 RELATED: How is coronavirus spread?
 Symptoms, prevention, and how to prepare for a COVID-19 outbreak